Home E Insights E Maximize Your Retirement With Net Unrealized Appreciation (NUA)

 A few things to keep in mind:

-• Employees taking a distribution prior to age 59.5 may be subject to a 10% penalty.
+- Employees taking a distribution prior to age 59.5 may be subject to a 10% penalty.

-• NUA makes more sense when employees have a low-cost basis.
+- NUA makes more sense when employees have a low-cost basis.

-• It is important to take advantage of the NUA Rule prior to a rollover.
+- It is important to take advantage of the NUA Rule prior to a rollover.
 Once you roll retirement assets into an IRA, it is too late to take advantage of the potential savings.

-• To qualify, you must be eligible for a Lump-sum distribution of your entire qualified account.
+- To qualify, you must be eligible for a Lump-sum distribution of your entire qualified account.

-• Stock shares must transfer “in-kind” to a taxable account, this means that the shares must not sell but must move from your qualified account into your new taxable account.
+- Stock shares must transfer “in-kind” to a taxable account, this means that the shares must not sell but must move from your qualified account into your new taxable account.

 Need Some Help?

-The NUA Rule can be used in certain circumstances to save a substantial amount in taxes.
-If you’d like some help from a CPA or CERTIFIED FINANCIAL PLANNER (CFP®) professional regarding this strategy and how it applies to you, the Rhame & Gorrell Wealth Management team is here to help.
+If you’d like some help from one of our CPAs or CERTIFIED FINANCIAL PLANNER (CFP®) advisors regarding this strategy and how it applies to you, the Rhame & Gorrell Wealth Management team is here to help.

-Feel free to contact us at (832) 789-1100, [email protected], or click one of the buttons below to ask a question or schedule your complimentary strategy session today.
+Feel free to contact us at (832) 789-1100, [email protected], or click the button below to schedule your complimentary consultation today.

 IMPORTANT DISCLOSURES:

+Corporate benefits may change at any point in time.
+Be sure to consult with human resources and review Summary Plan Description(s) before implementing any strategy discussed herein.Rhame & Gorrell Wealth Management, LLC (“RGWM”) is an SEC registered investment adviser with its principal place of business in the State of Texas.
+Registration as an investment adviser is not an endorsement by securities regulators and does not imply that RGWM has attained a certain level of skill, training, or ability.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own CPA or tax professional before engaging in any transaction.
 The effectiveness of any of the strategies described will depend on your individual situation and should not be construed as personalized investment advice.
+Past performance may not be indicative of future results and does not guarantee future positive returns.

 For additional information about RGWM, including fees and services, send for our Firm Disclosure Brochures as set forth on Form ADV Part 2A and Part 3 by contacting the Firm directly.
 You can also access our Firm Brochures at www.adviserinfo.sec.gov.
 Please read the disclosure brochures carefully before you invest or send money.